DeeMcCart/ArklowWalks/README.md

 Existing sites do not include the range of walks listed here, and also do not consistently include actual route maps and parking information.

+## Fonts Chosen
+Libre Franklin and Libre Baskerville are chosen because they are readable on large screens or smaller mobile devices.
+This font is recommended for sites that may be content-heavy but which are regarded as fun friendly and approachable/inclusive.

 ## Features